LowieHuyghe/edmunds-js/docs/http/middleware.md

   Middleware
 } from 'edmunds'

-export class MyMiddleware extends Middleware {
+export default class MyMiddleware extends Middleware {
   /**
    * Call the middleware
    * @param {any} params The given route params